Getting Started

 Snakemake setup

-To use Snakemake, in addition to the above sopa
+If you plan to use Snakemake, in addition to the above sopa

-environment, you'll need to clone a repository containing the Snakemake workflow:
+environment, you'll need to clone the sopa

 Also, make sure you have installed snakemake>=8.0.0